-Hosted by some of the world’s most prestigious institutions of higher education, the CPES program educates high-potential students displaying creativity and daring.
 The goal?
 Create the new decision-makers, researchers and entrepreneurs of the business, academic and cultural spheres of tomorrow.

 - First year: Hosted at Lycée Henri-IV, with a choice of one of three tracks (Humanities, Science, or Economics, Social Science and Law).
 Multidisciplinary core curriculum.